Skip to content

 • The Actor's PPR price is set high to subsidize a bad scraper.
 Some publishers price PPR at $0.05+ per record on data that should be $0.001 — the price reflects compute cost, not value.
 Compare 2-3 Actors in the same category before committing.

-Where pay-per-result is unambiguously the right model
+When is pay-per-result unambiguously the right model?

 PPR wins clearly when: